Liquorice

 quoteToken: string;

-/// 0x-prefixed address of the account receiving quoteToken
+/// Address of the account receiving quoteToken

 trader: string;

-effectiveTrader: string;
+effectiveTrader?: string;

-/// Number with up to 18 decimal places, e.g. 100000000 (1 WBTC)
+/// Amount of baseToken with up to 18 decimal places, e.g. 100000000 (1 WBTC)

 baseTokenAmount?: string;